Dorset Joint Railway

 Minute 27 for the S&DJR Officers' meeting on 1-October-1875 recorded a decision for the passing-loop at Midsomer Norton, in common with some other stations on the Bath Extension, to be extended "...to 30 wagons plus engine and tender".
 In the following year at an Officer's meeting on 8-November-1876 Minute 365 recorded that "The extension of the loop....is to be carried out as early as may be convenient.
 Estimated cost £250", so it is assumed that this work was done in due course.
 Minute 27 had stated also "Siding for 20 wagons to be provided with points into the up main line", but given the absence in later years of any up siding it is unclear if such a siding was ever provided.

 After the line was doubled a spring-loaded trailing catch-point was provided on the Down line between the Down Distant and Down Home signals.
 This catch-point guarded against any runaways, whether from un-banked Down goods trains or shunting operations at Midsomer Norton, running 'wrong direction' back along the Down line on the steep gradient down towards Radstock.
 It is not known if this was installed in 1886 concurrent with the doubling, but certainly it was listed in the 1905 S&DJR Working Time Table (WTT) Appendix which stated that "the position is indicated by the word 'Switch' painted in black letters on the small Signal-box covering the handle of the Catch Points".
 (That 'signal-box' would have been little more than a small hut.)
-In 1906 the catch-point was recorded as being 390 yards in rear of the Down Home, but by 1930 it had been moved further out to 540 yards from the Down Home in order to provide clearance for the longer goods trains that became possible after the introduction of the 2-8-0 '7F' engines (Minute 7786 of S&DJR Officers' meeting on 23-April-1926).
+In 1906 the catch-point was recorded as being 390 yards in rear of the Down Home, but by the time of the 1933 edition of the WTT Appendix it had been moved further out to 540 yards from the Down Home in order to provide clearance for the longer goods trains that became possible after the introduction of the 2-8-0 '7F' engines (see Minute 7786 of the S&D Officers' Conference on 23-April-1926).
+At some unknown date the 'box' was removed and replaced by a small 'CATCH POINTS' notice on a post close to the catch-point lever.

 Colliery siding.
 On 25-July-1900 a new siding connection was brought into use to serve the nearby Norton Hill Colliery.
 This siding trailed into the Down line on the Radstock side of bridge 48, which carried the railway over Silver Street next to the Radstock end of the station.
 The work was inspected by the BoT in July 1900 and the Inspection Report can be found in National Archives file MT6/977/6.
 Sadly it does not contain any detailed layout information, but by late 1906 the signalling arrangements were as shown in the left-hand diagram below (from information in S&DJR records).
 Click here to see the detailed instructions for the working of the colliery siding, which were published in the 1905 S&DJR WTT Appendix.